 In the past, I wrote about the game of halatafl and its variants (like Freys-tafl) and fortresslike games.
 All these games are interesting, but they also gave rise to younger games played on a larger, modified board.
 Belagerung is one of such games.

 This particular game was known in 19th century in Germany.
+In 20th century it was issued by many companies and under different names: The Three Musketers, Officers and Sepoys, Yellow Peril, Bataan or Royal Garrison.
 Today it is almost forgotten, partly because of the return of older and simpler variants of Halatafl.
 In Poland, this game was known as “The Great Fortress” (Wielka Forteca).

 The board and the pieces